Rantanen scores 3 goals, Avalanche beat Canadiens 4-0

 Colorado captain Gabriel Landeskog and Matt Duchene have been constantly mentioned in trade speculation with the team well out of the playoff picture.
 First-year coach Jared Bednar is trying to keep it out of the locker room - and his players' heads.

-''They've been working on narrowing their focus on the task at hand,'' Bednar said.
+''When you're sitting where we are, it's part of the game,'' Bednar said. ''It's a couple wins for us that we're really happy to have, especially with the way our team has been playing.
+But I don't think it's going to do anything with those rumors.''

-NOTES: Canadiens D Nathan Beaulieu played in his 200th NHL game. ...
+NOTES: Montreal was 0 for 5 on the power play. ...
 Avalanche forward Jarome Iginla appeared in his 1,524th game, tying Brendan Shanahan for 14th place on the career list. ...
 D Tyson Barrie (lower body) and forward Rene Bourque (head) remain sidelined. ...
 D Erik Johnson (broken leg) is skating, but there is no timetable for his return.
 He was hurt Dec.
 3 while blocking a shot against Dallas. ...
 LW Matt Nieto limped to the locker room favoring his right leg after blocking a shot in the third period. ...
 Nathan MacKinnon, Barberio and Landeskog each had two assists.

 UP NEXT